plow-technologies/inferno/README.md

 If you do not wish to add yourself as a trusted user, you will need to configure the binary caches [manually](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).

+**Note**: Even after configuring IOG's binary caches, you will still need to build a large number of Haskell libraries as IOG does not cache these.
+Even if you are building dozens of Haskell libraries, this is not unusual.

 ### Building or working on the project

 Once you have completed the steps above, you can use the `nix` command to build or work on the project.